Skip to main content

 • When creating the ADLS Gen2 data lake service, you must enable Hierarchical Namespaces

-• TimeXtender writes files in Parquet file format, a highly compressed, columnar storage in the data lake.
+• TimeXtender Data Integration writes files in Parquet file format, a highly compressed, columnar storage in the data lake.

-• It is possible for ODX Server to store data in Azure SQL DB (rather than in a data lake), but this adds cost and complexity but no additional functionality
+• It is possible for Ingest Server to store data in Azure SQL DB (rather than in a data lake), but this adds cost and complexity but no additional functionality

-• When using Azure Data Lake for ODX and SQL DB for the Data Warehouse, it is highly recommended to use Data Factory to transport this data
+• When using Azure Data Lake for the Ingest instance and SQL DB for the Prepare instance, it is highly recommended to use Data Factory to transport this data

-• ADLS will require a service principle, called App Registration in Azure, for TimeXtender to access your ADF service.
+• ADLS will require a service principle, called App Registration in Azure, for TimeXtender Data Integration to access your ADF service.

 • Both Data Lake and ADF, may share the same App Registration if desired.